carlosvega-arkus/automation-takehome/README.md

 ## Description

-Test automation framework built with Cypress and JavaScript for Todo App.
-This project implements the Page Object Model (POM) pattern and uses Mochawesome for detailed reporting.
+Test automation framework built with Cypress and JavaScript.
+This project implements the Page Object Model (POM) pattern and uses Mochawesome for reporting.

 ## Objectives